-If the average customer makes one purchase within a set time period, then you probably can’t sustain metered billing.
-You would have to stagger payments from customers to give you a predictable revenue stream each month to stay on top of cash flow.
+If the average customer makes one purchase within a set time, then you probably can’t sustain metered billing.
+You would have to stagger customer payments to give you a predictable monthly recurring revenue to stay on top of cash flow.

 With that said, a business can thrive with metered billing if customers regularly purchase your products or access services.
 The precise frequency of usage where metered billing makes sense is unique for each business.

-People who use your product or services a little will pay less than those who use a lot, which leaves everyone feeling like they’ve paid a good price for what they’ve consumed.
+People who use your product or services a little will pay less than those who use a lot, which leaves everyone feeling like they’ve spent a reasonable price for what they’ve consumed.

 We predict that metered billing will only become more popular with consumers demanding greater flexibility from subscription services.
-Tridens Monetization, the Subscription People, can help you to put together the very best billing structure for your business.
+Tridens Monetization, the go-to subscription billing software, can help you create the best billing structure for your business.

 Whether you need subscription plans, metered-based billing, or some combination of the two, you can count on us.